BBK-PiJ-2016-06/cw-cm/README.md

 also check to see if any Future meetings have "expired" or passed their deadlines and promptly convert them in to a past meeting.

+Due to the heavy reliance on Java collection classes, many methods were completed using Java 8 techniques.
+Since many of ContactManager's interface methods were very similar, several additional Private methods were created to uphold the DRY principle.